Remembering Hurricane Camille

 The Sea, Lake and Overland Surges from Hurricanes (SLOSH) model is a computerized numerical model developed by the National Weather Service (NWS) to estimate storm surge heights resulting from historical, hypothetical, or predicted hurricanes by taking into account the atmospheric pressure, size, forward speed, and track data.
 These parameters are used to create a model of the wind field which drives the storm surge.

-A reanalysis of Hurricane Camille concluded that it was the second strongest land-falling hurricane in the United States on record in terms of central minimum pressure.
+In the publication, A reanalysis of Hurricane Camille, research concluded that it was the second strongest land-falling hurricane in the United States on record in terms of central minimum pressure.
 At the time of landfall, it is estimated that the pressure was 900 mb, second only to the Labor Day Hurricane that struck the Florida Keys in 1935.

-Over the years, there has been skepticism on how strong the winds were at landfall.
+Over the years, there has been skepticism amongst meteorologists on how strong the winds were at landfall.
 Initial estimates were at 190 mph.
-However, after careful reanalysis of old radar and aircraft data along with damage reports.
-It was estimated that Camille’s winds were 175 mph at the time of landfall.
+However, after careful reanalysis of old radar and aircraft data along with damage reports, the publication, A reanalysis of Hurricane Camille, estimates Camille’s winds were 175 mph at the time of landfall.

 The true wind speeds over land will never be known due to lack of weather observations and failure of many weather instruments during the storm.
-A wind gust of 140 mph was reported in Bay St. Louis.
+In a report by the U.S. Army Engineer District, Mobile Corps of Engineers in 1970, some preliminary wind measurements mention a wind gust of 140 mph was reported in Bay St. Louis.
 However, records are incomplete.
 Sustained winds were measured at 81 mph at Keesler Air Force Base with a gust to 129 mph.
 Picayune had estimated winds of 140 mph.
 Pascagoula reported sustained winds at 81 mph.

 Camille began as a tropical wave that came off the coast of Africa.
 According to National Hurricane Center records, the tropical wave tracked west and remained weak and unorganized until it got into the western Caribbean.